SReject/mTwitch/README.md

 6. Select the script(s) and then click `Open`
 7. Click `OK`
 8. If a box pops up asking if you wish to run initialization commands, click `OK`

-# Wiki
-Information about what each script does can be found on the [wiki](https://github.com/SReject/mTwitch/wiki).

 # Help Needed
 If you would like to help simply clone the repo, make updates and make a pull request.
 If applicatable your request will be merged with the master branch.
 Help is needed for adding features, commenting/cleaning up code and wiki documentation.